How to get Saved

 Audience: His eleven disciples.

-Purpose: The issue here was that the disciples did not believe that Jesus had risen.
-So the point Jesus made that "whoever believes" that he had risen (and is baptized) will be saved.
+Purpose: The issue here was that the disciples thought Jesus was dead.
+So the point Jesus made that "whoever believes" that Jesus is alive and "is baptized will be saved".
 If you do not believe Jesus had risen, then you cannot believe Jesus' sacrifice was sufficient, then there is no point for repentance, then you cannot be saved.
 These things the disciples already knew, so Jesus did not have to re-explain these steps to them.
 It is also important that Jesus commanded his disciples to also baptize their followers.

 Peter's teaching at the Pentecost